vmware-archive/goblob/README.md

 * `s3-accesskey`: The access key to use with the S3-compatible blobstore
 * `s3-secretkey`: The secret key to use with the S3-compatible blobstore
 * `s3-region`: The region to use with the S3-compatible blobstore
+* `cf-identifier`: The suffix appended to the blobstore directories.
+* `use-multipart-uploads`: Whether to use multi-part uploads

 ## Post-migration Tasks